nickyiliwang0000/h/react-and-firebase/deploying-with-firebase.md

 5. Next, it will ask you what Firebase CLI features you want to set up.
 Use the arrow keys to move down to **hosting**. note: **Make sure you hit spacebar to select your option before hitting enter - the circle should be filled in!**

-6. Next, it will ask you which Firebase project you want to associate as default - pick the name of the Firebase database currently attached to your project.
+6. Next, it will ask you to select a default Firebase project for this directory - pick the name of the Firebase database currently attached to your project.
 If you're not sure, check the config object inside the `firebase.js` file within your app.

+** If you don't see your Firebase project as an option to select, follow the steps [here](#When-the-default-project-is-not-available).

 7. When it asks you for your directory, specify `build` for create-react-app.